ccchase7/startup/README.md

                 });
         - cookie-parser is a package that makes it easy to use cookies.

+    - Express is the mediator, the functions you write are the middleware components.
+        - Middleware functions are always called for every HTTP request unless a preceeding middleware function does not call next.
+        - pretty much, just a bunch of app.use((req, res, next) => {}) that all go in order unless you don't call next()

+    - Making it a Daemon:
+        - daemon: it is a permanent process that runs in the background, even when you close the console.
+            1. add rule to Caddyfile
+                - includes restarting Caddy to load changes.
+            2. add files for web service
+            3. configure PM2 to host the webservice
+                - go to directory
+                - pm2 start <file.js> -n <name> -- <port>
+                - pm2 save

+    - Playwright for automated UI tests, BrowserStack for testing on various devices.
+    - Jest for testing endpoints
+        - test function in xxx.test.js
+        - "test": "jest" in scripts
+        - npm run test

 Data Services:
     - MongoDB is a NoSQL (it dowsn't rely on relational database paradigms) database that us useful for JSON objects